CCAR-ORCCA/scarabaeus/paper/paper.md

 # Summary

-Scarabaeus (SCB) is an open-source Python framework for interplanetary spacecraft navigation and orbit determination (OD), developed by the Orbital Research Cluster for Celestial Applications (ORCCA) at the University of Colorado Boulder.
+Scarabaeus (SCB) is an open-source Python framework for spacecraft orbit determination (OD), developed by the Orbital Research Cluster for Celestial Applications (ORCCA) at the University of Colorado Boulder.
 It provides a unified, mission-agnostic environment for end-to-end spacecraft navigation: trajectory propagation under a configurable suite of force models, simulation and ingestion of